 The Board, together with the Department of Finance and Administration will continue to work on key areas that have been identified by the rating agencies.
 These include:

-- 1. Implementing Timely Financial Reporting - 2.
-Creating Firm Policies Regarding the Funding of General Fund Reserves - 3.
-Implementing Multi-Year Financial Planning and Budgeting
+- a.
+Implementing Timely Financial Reporting - b.
+Creating Policies Regarding the Funding of General Fund Reserves - c.
+Implementing Multi-Year Financial Planning and Budgeting - d.
+Monitoring Credit Vulnerabilities to Federal/Sovereign Risk

 Policy 2: Capital Planning